CodingWithLuis/.dotfiles/README.md

 - [tmux-plugins/tmux-continuum](https://github.com/tmux-plugins/tmux-continuum): Continuous saving of tmux environment.
 Automatic restore when tmux is started.
 Automatic tmux start when computer is turned on

 - [tmux-plugins/tmux-yank](https://github.com/tmux-plugins/tmux-yank): Tmux plugin for copying to system clipboard.
 Works on OSX, Linux and Cygwin.

+## About me

+- I'm Luis Zelaya, I have passion for coding.
+I'm a web developer, right now focus on Laravel (PHP framework).
+- You can check my [Youtube Channel](https://www.youtube.com/channel/UCTzKyvZnQdpiVkBHG_udHFw)